rkoron007/Daily.co-Raising-Hands-Demo/docs/raising-hand-blog.md

 ### Raising A User's Hand

 In this context we've established that only the teacher is allowed to control their audio and video settings.
-In order to get the teacher's attention a student must being able to turn their own audio and video.
-So "raising your hand" virtually can be translated as a student being able to turn on tehir audio and video when they have a question.
+In order to get the teacher's attention, a student must be able to turn their own audio and video.
+So "raising your hand" virtually can be translated as a student being able to turn on their audio and video when they have a question.

 Let's take a look at how we went about building that.
 We first started off by creating a button for a user to click: